woheller69/audiometry/README.md

 There you can manually select ear, frequency, and sound amplitude by clicking on the buttons.

-The current version of this code is published under GNU GPL V3 License.
+This app is published under GNU GPL V3 License.

-The original version of this code is under the MIT license, Copyright (c) 2014 Reece Stevens. https://github.com/ReeceStevens/ut_ewh_audiometer_2014
+The original version of this code is published under MIT license, Copyright (c) 2014 Reece Stevens. https://github.com/ReeceStevens/ut_ewh_audiometer_2014